Can You Switch Personal Injury Attorneys in Ohio? (And How To Do It) | Kisling, Nestico & Redick

 There are typically no exceptions for when (or why) you can change legal representation in Ohio.
 However, it may be challenging to find another lawyer if you are too close to your trial date or the statute of limitations is almost up.

-You might find it too much effort or time to change lawyers, especially if you’re far into your case.
+You might think it’s too much effort or time to change lawyers, especially if you’re far into your case.
 Ultimately, your needs and recovery come first.
 Whether you wish to change lawyers is up to you.

 Catching your new personal injury attorney up to speed might take time, pushing your case back further.
 However, changing representation could be the difference between disappointment and success.
 Exploring your options and scheduling a free consultation with a trusted, accomplished law firm couldn’t hurt.